carsonfarmer/mappie/README.md

 mappie
 ======

-Mappie: A Python package for managing the retrieval and storage of webmap images
+mappie: A Python package for playing with webmap images

-Mappie makes it easy to download map tiles from various webmap sources and use them in visualizations with any type of geospatial data.
+mappie makes it easy to download map tiles from various webmap sources and use them in visualizations with any type of geospatial data.
 It is designed with 'matplotlib' and 'cartopy' in mind, but should work nicely with most geospatial plotting libraries in Python (e.g., Basemap).